Drug, Alcohol, Detox and Treatment Resources

 If you don’t want to sleep in a strange place at night or you don’t have the resources for a full residential program, the partial hospitalization plan is an option for you.
 This program type is intensive, with a structured daily list of activities, meetings and therapy much like the residential treatment plan.
 Most of your day is spent at the treatment facility.
 You may even take meals there and be allowed to use some of the amenities.
 In the evening, however, you can leave the facility to sleep in your own room at home or in your sober house.
 If you have a family or animal companions, the partial hospitalization plan allows you to connect with your loved ones and pets each night as you recover.
 According to substance misuse experts, having strong connections to those you love can be an important component of recovery.

-Outpatient recovery therapy is the least time-consuming of the recovery programs.
+Outpatient treatment is the least time-consuming of the recovery programs.
 You may have to be at the center daily for checkups, medicine and therapy.
 However, you have most of your day to continue with work and school in many cases.
 Outpatient therapy is often used as a backup strategy for people who have recently completed a residential treatment program.
 The added medical support and accountability help to keep recovering people on the right track.

 Your health insurance provider should have details about the coverage in your policy for rehab and detox programs.
 Knowing the resources you have available can help you make the best decisions concerning your recovery needs.
 Your union or fraternal organization may also have funds set aside for members’ recovery needs.